-Root Canal Therapy in Stone Oak
+Root Canals in Stone Oak

 If you have pain in your tooth or jaw, you may have an infected tooth.
 One way to remove the infection and repair the tooth is to have a root canal performed by our experienced dentist, Dr. Jabbour.
 A root canal is a minimally invasive procedure used to fill a very deep cavity.
-For patients in San Antonio that need a root canal, the experienced team at our full service dentistry in Stone Oak will make the process smooth with very little discomfort.
+For patients in San Antonio that need a root canal, the experienced team at our full service Stone Oak dentistry in Stone Oak will make the process smooth with very little discomfort.

-Symptoms of an infected tooth:
+Symptoms of an Infected Tooth:

 - A bad taste in your mouth that doesn’t go away after brushing and using mouthwash

 - Increased tooth sensitivity to hot and cold temperatures

 - Swelling of the gums, cheek or jaw